 Dental bonding uses a special type of resin to reshape and restore your teeth if they are chipped, stained, misshapen, or otherwise cosmetically flawed.
 This treatment is non-invasive, affordable, and can typically be completed in just one appointment.
-If you’re located in Mission Valley and are interested in improving your smile, call us today to learn more about the benefits of bonding!
+If you’re interested in improving your smile, call our Mission Valley dentist today to learn more about the benefits of bonding!

 Studies show that 25% of American adults are dissatisfied with the appearance of their smiles.